 Revamping the University Website

 When campus visits are limited, the university website takes the place of the campus proper.
-It’s going to be the primary method that prospective students interact with your organization.
-As such, universities need to fast-track certain improvements if they don’t exist already.
+Prospective students will primarily use your website when interacting with your institution.
+As such, fast-tracked digital improvements should be a universities' primary focus for recruitment and engagement.

 For example, over 40% of all web traffic now comes from mobile devices.
-Is your college website mobile-optimized?
-It should be.
+If your college website isn't mobile-optimized, it should be.
 Not only will this present a more user-friendly experience for your prospective students, it will also positively affect your Google search rankings.
 Even if a student’s college search starts with a phrase as simple as “colleges near me,” you want your institution to show up on the front page of the results.

-In addition, your college website needs to be optimized according to the needs of the prospective student.
+Digital natives expect intuitive digital experiences which require an optimized website.
 For example, your prospects might want to look at your campus map, the list of majors you offer, and how to apply.
-If your website doesn’t make it easy for visitors to look at those topics directly from your homepage, then your prospects might become frustrated and bounce.
-In general, it should take just three clicks to get from your homepage to the most important topics that your prospects are looking for.
+If your website doesn’t make it easy for visitors to look at those topics directly from your homepage, they might become frustrated and bounce.
+Generally it should take three clicks to go from your homepage to the most relevant features or topics your prospects are looking for.